pingcap/docs/tidb-in-kubernetes/maintain/backup-and-restore/restore-gcs.md

      kubectl get rt -n test2 -owide
      ```

-The above case restores the backup data stored in the specified `spec.gcs.path` path on GCS to the `spec.to.host` TiDB cluster.
+In the above example, the backup data stored in the specified `spec.gcs.path` path on GCS is restored to the `spec.to.host` TiDB cluster.
 For the configuration of GCS, refer to [backup-gcs.yaml](/tidb-in-kubernetes/maintain/backup-and-restore/backup-gcs.md#ad-hoc-backup-process).

 More `Restore` CRs are as described follows: